 Our curriculum ensures that there is an emphasis on development of core skills, including reading and speech and language.
 These are prioritised through Early Years and Key Stage One to ensure pupils are able to access a broad and balanced curriculum at Key Stage Two.
 Across the whole school, core skills in reading, spelling, grammar, punctuation and presentation are given a high profile to ensure pupils have high standards and aspiration in all work.

-Subjects at Francis Askew are taught through a themed, creative curriculum which promotes learning knowledge, making links between subjects, and developing subject specific skills.
+Subjects at Francis Askew are taught through a carefully planned, progressive curriculum which promotes learning knowledge, making links between subjects, and developing subject specific skills.
 Key knowledge and skills have been identified and sequenced to ensure these build and develop as pupils’ move through the school; ensuring learning becomes embedded.
-Clear outcomes are identified in all subjects and effective teaching sequences builds towards achieving these outcomes.
-Where needed, activities are tailored or modified to meet individual needs, ensuring that all children, including those with SEN, are able to reach their full potential.
+Clear outcomes (end points) are identified in all subjects and effective teaching sequences build towards achieving these outcomes.
+Where needed, end points are tailored or modified to meet individual needs, ensuring that all children, including those with SEN, are able to reach their full potential.
 The whole curriculum is underpinned by 6 Curriculum Drivers (see below).
 These comprise of skills and attributes that are important for all children at Francis Askew to develop, in order to be effectively prepared for the next stage in their education and beyond.

 Our school is dedicated to developing the whole child and, with this in mind, opportunities to grow within and beyond academic subjects is of great importance.
 Children are therefore given opportunities to take part in local and national competitions e.g. (The Rock Challenge), play musical instruments, engage with local community groups (e.g. The Butterfly Dementia Group) and take part in local enterprise opportunities (e.g. Make £5 Blossom).